Carlomus/VIper/README.md

 ## Commands

-[comment]: <> (Include :h nvim-conda-commands)
+[comment]: <> (Include :h VIper-commands)
 [comment]: <> (Include `:CondaActivate`)

 - `:CondaActivate` - lists conda environments in menu and activates selected
 - `:CondaActivate <env_name>` - activates the given conda environment
 - `:CondaDeactivate` - deactivates the active conda environment

-## Contributing
+- `:CondaWhich` - prints the active conda environment and the python path

-The project is currently in a beta stage.
-It would be greatly appreciated to receive feedback, suggestions and assistance in implementing additional features, documentation and making necessary fixes.
+The project is a fork (with some minor tweaks) of the nvim-conda repo from kmontocam.